cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 :ref:`Automated module handling <v42-automated-module-handling-mode>` was added.
-Without this feature, attempting to switch out a module upon which other modules depended could be problematic, as evidenced in this sequence below (using Environment Modules ``3.2.10`` and so without automatic module handling):
+Without this feature, attempting to switch out a module upon which other modules depended could be problematic, as evidenced in this sequence below (using Environment Modules ``3.2.10`` and so without automated module handling mode):

 .. literalinclude:: ../../example/compiler-etc-dependencies/example-sessions/homebrewed/modules3/ompi-switch.out
     :language: console